ChyKusuma/SPHINXPoW/README.md

 2. Install the necessary dependencies (List the dependencies or provide a link to the installation guide).
 3. Explore the codebase to understand the project structure and components.
 4. Run the project or make modifications as needed.
+5. Insert your information (i.e name, email) in the authors space.

 # Components of SPHINXPoW